omahs/guild-sdk/examples/custom-point-distribution/README.md

 - Basic data (its name, urlName, ...)
 - A role with a GUILD_SNAPSHOT requirement.
 This requirement will be the source of the point distribution
-- A POINTS reward, which taks it's input from the requirement
+- A POINTS reward, which takes its input from the requirement

 ## Editing the points